matthewbogdan/bogdanworks/content/post/Gulp-Setup-and-Common-Gulp-Tasks.md

 ## Next Steps

 Really what I would like to do next is add some image processing and some SCSS processing.
 Perhaps it would be better to use [Webpack](https://webpack.js.org) and [Rollup](https://rollupjs.org/guide/en/).
 But in due time I'll be glad to add any of these efforts.
 But with these simple examples its easy to see why gulp is a great tool to do repetitive tasks.

+For more information on Gulp check out https://gulpjs.com

 <!-- ## Adding image processing
 It’s a good idea to standardize file names, create responsive and optimized file sizes.
 I’m going to creat some tasks to take care of these.